 The University of Adelaide is also worth a visit.
 The buildings are located along North Terrace, one of the main streets, and you can find beautiful buildings full of history and knowledge like this one.

 Also in North Terrace we found this lovely house, the Botanic Hotel.
 Victorian architectural style is one of my favorites.
-If you are a fan as well, check out Sydney's Paddington area and of course the place where I left my heart: beautiful San Francisco.
+If you are a fan as well, check out Sydney's Paddington area and of course the place where I left my heart: beautiful San Francisco

 The aptly name Botanic Hotel building is opposite the Botanic Gardens, a great place to get lost in on a beautiful day like this one.